Azusa, California: In popular culture

 A popular running gag on the long-running radio comedy The Jack Benny Program involved a character voiced by Mel Blanc announcing the arrival or departure of a train to or from "Anaheim, Azusa, and Cuc-a-monga," all three then being small towns without rail service at the time.

 Azusa boasted the world's first Go Kart factory as of 1958.
 The product proved very popular.
 Go Kart went into bankruptcy in 1963.

 The city's name appeared in the title of the Jan and Dean song "Anaheim, Azusa, & Cucamonga Sewing Circle, Book Review and Timing Association" in 1964.

 In 1971 Life magazine ran a cover story on teen pregnancy featuring a unique program for pregnant high school teens.
 The story focused on teenage mothers attending Citrus High School in Azusa.
 At a time when many pregnant teens were shunned by their schools and families, Citrus High School sought to help the teen mothers continue their studies while pregnant.

 In Hold Back the Dawn (1941), Emmy Brown (Olivia de Havilland), a schoolmarm from Azusa, recites the claim that it "stands for everything from A to Z in the U.S.A."
 The same happens in A Woman's Secret (1949), with Susan Caldwell (Gloria Grahame), born and raised in Azusa, describing the town's name as "kind of a made-up name".
+In Six Feet Under (TV series), a professor sends an assistant to Azusa and recites the same claim, saying “that’s how you guys name your towns here”.